Bridging Individual and Collective Realism in LLM-Based Human Mobility Simulation via Mobility Scaling-Law Guidance: Evaluation

 \textbf{Temporal aspect:} (1) Stay duration: measures how long individuals remain at each visited location.
 We compute the duration distribution from the time intervals between consecutive movements.
 (2) Circadian rhythm: This metric~\cite{schneider2013unravelling} captures the circadian rhythm of human mobility intensity over a 24-hour period.
 We quantify it by aggregating trips into hourly bins.

 \textbf{Spatial-temporal aspect:} (1) Visitation frequency.
 This metric~\cite{song2010modelling} describes the rank-frequency relationship of an individual’s visited locations.
 The detailed definition is in Section~\ref{sec:motivation}.
 (2) Exploration: This metric~\cite{song2010modelling} characterizes how the number of distinct locations grows with the total number of visits.
 Let $H$ denote the number of stays and $N_{\mathrm{new}}(H)$ the cumulative number of unique locations.
 Exploration follows a sublinear power-law, $N_{\mathrm{new}}(H) \sim H^{\alpha}$, where $\alpha$ is the exploration exponent.
 We estimate $\alpha$ for each user and compare its distribution between real and simulated data.
 (3) Preferential return: Following~\cite{song2010modelling}, we characterize preferential return as the tendency to revisit previously visited locations with probability proportional to their past visitation frequency.
 Let $n_i(t)$ denote the number of visits to location $i$ prior to time $t$.
-Following the original linear assumption ($P \propto n_i$), where $P$ denotes the probability of returning to location $i$, we generalize the model by fitting $P \propto n_i^{\gamma}$, where $\gamma=1$ corresponds to linear preferential return.
-As the evaluation metric, we report the mean absolute error (MAE) between the estimated exponent $\gamma$ from simulated and real data.
+Following the original linear assumption ($P \propto n_i$), where $P$ denotes the probability of returning to location $i$, we generalize the model by fitting $P \propto n_i^{\gamma}$.
+We estimate $\gamma$ for each user and compare the simulated and real user-level $\gamma$ distributions using JSD.